Alejandroid101/LAB01-NumbersGame/README.md

 ## About Me Quiz
 # LAB01-NumbersGame

-*Author: Enrique Rivera*
+Author: Enrique Rivera

 ----

 ## Description
-***[Tell me about your application, should be about a paragraph]*** This is a C# console application that will ask a user several questions about me, the developer.
-There are multiple question types ranging from inputting a number to True or False.
+This is a C# console application that will request the user to input a random number (this number will be the length of the Array) and then that number of random numbers.
+Example: "random number: 4.
+Now it will ask you for 4 random numbers."
-At the end of the game the user receives their total score.
+The program will then prompt you to give it some more numbers and it will do math (add all the numbers you gave it, multiply by a number of your choosing, and then divide it by yet, another number).

 ---